photorvva.jpg (9375 bytes)

 Wi-Fi

 The latest and easiest connection is Wi-Fi - a wireless broadband connection 10-20 times faster than dialup.
-Many new notebook computers are ready for wireless high-speed Internet access (Wi-Fi), or you can add a transmitter to the USB port of any computer.
+Most new notebook computers are ready for wireless high-speed Internet access (Wi-Fi), or you can add a transmitter to the USB port of any computer.
 A growing number of RV parks are adding the Wi-Fi equipment.
-Most are in private campgrounds, but Texas State Parks have a pilot program in several of their parks.
+Most are in private campgrounds, but today, even state parks offer Wi-Fi in some of their parks.

 Some parks will offer the service free; others will require a subscription to one of several services.
 You can pay for one night, or a month, or longer, at rates which are probably less than you would pay for DSL.